Internet-related prefixes: "E-"

-E-, standing for electronic, is used in the terms e-mail, e-commerce, e-business, e-banking, e-sports, e-paper, e-cigarette, e-car, e-girl, e-reservation, and e-book.
+E-, standing for electronic, is used in the terms e-mail, e-commerce, e-business, e-banking, e-sports, e-paper, e-cigarette, e-car, e-girl, e-wallet, and e-book.

 The lowercase initial e prefix was used as early as 1994 by eWorld, Apple's online service.

 "i-"

 i-, standing for internet, was used as early as 1994 by iVillage, an internet community site by and for women.
 More recent examples include the BBC's iPlayer, and Google's former iGoogle service.
 It has even been used by companies not in the IT sector for their websites, such as Coca-Cola's now-defunct icoke.com.

 Apple Inc. is especially connected to the i- prefix.
 They first employed it for the iMac line of computers starting in 1998, and have since used it in many of their other product names, including iCal, iSync, iChat, iBook, iDVD, iLife, iMessage, iPod (and iPod Socks), iSight, iPhone, iWeb, iTunes, iCloud, and others.
 They have said it stands for "Internet".
+However, Steve Jobs said in 1998 that it stood for internet, individual, instruct, inform, and inspire.

 Promotional materials for the 2004 film I, Robot, inspired by Isaac Asimov's short-story collection of the same name, utilized a lowercase i as a cultural reference to the rising popularity at that time of the prefix in product names.

 The letter "i" was also used in the popular Nickelodeon show iCarly, as that show primarily uses the internet as its main theme, and to parodize the fact that Apple uses "i-" in almost all its products.